-Bok choy is one of the popular very low calorie leafy vegetables.
-Nonetheless, it is a very rich source of many vital phyto-nutrients, vitamins, minerals and health-benefiting anti-oxidants.
+Bok choy is one of the popular low-calorie leafy vegetables.
+Nonetheless, it is a very rich source of many vital phytonutrients, vitamins, minerals, and health-benefiting antioxidants.

-100 g of bok choy carries just 13 calories.
-It is one of the recommended vegetables in the weight reduction programs falling under "zero calorie or negative calorie" category of food items, which when eaten would add no extra calories into the body but facilitate calorie burn and thereby reduction of body weight.
+100 grams of bok choy carries just 13 calories.
+It is one of the recommended vegetables in the weight-reduction programs falling under the "zero calorie or negative calorie" category of food items, which when eaten would add no extra calories to the body but facilitate calorie (fat) burn and thereby bring a reduction in the body weight.

-As in other Brassica family vegetables, bok choy too contains certain anti-oxidant plant chemicals such as thiocyanates, indole-3-carbinol, lutein, zea-xanthin, sulforaphane and isothiocyanates.
+As in other Brassica family vegetables, bok choy also contains certain antioxidant plant chemicals such as thiocyanates, indole-3-carbinol, lutein, zeaxanthin, sulforaphane, and isothiocyanates.
 Together with dietary fiber and vitamins, these compounds help protect against breast, colon, and prostate cancers and help reduce LDL or "bad cholesterol" levels in the blood.

 Fresh pak choi is an excellent source of water-soluble antioxidant, vitamin-C (ascorbic acid).
-100 g provides 45 mg or 75% of daily requirements of vitamin C. Regular consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.
+100 g provides 45 mg or 75% of the daily requirements of vitamin C. Regular consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.

-Bok-choy has more vitamin A, carotenes, and other flavonoid polyphenolic anti-oxidants than cabbage, cauliflower, etc. Just 100 g of fresh Bokchoy leaves provide 4468 IU or 149% of daily-required levels vitamin A.
+Bok-choy has more vitamin-A, carotenes, and other flavonoid polyphenolic anti-oxidants than cabbage, cauliflower, etc. Just 100 g of fresh leaves provide 4468 IU or 149% of daily-required levels vitamin A.

-Pak choi is a very good source of vitamin K, provides about 38% of RDA levels.
-Vitamin-K has a potential role in the bone metabolism by promoting osteotrophic activity inside bone cells.
-Hence, enough vitamin K in the diet makes your bone stronger, healthier and delay osteoporosis.
-Further, vitamin-K also has been found to have an established role in curing Alzheimer's disease patients by limiting neuronal damage in their brain.
+Pak choi is an excellent source of vitamin K, provides about 38% of RDA levels.
+Vitamin K has a potential role in bone metabolism by promoting osteoblastic activity inside bone cells.
+Hence, enough vitamin K in the diet makes bone stronger, and healthier and delay osteoporosis.
+Further, vitamin K also has been found to have an established role in curing Alzheimer's disease patients by limiting neuronal damage in their brains.

-Further, this leafy vegetable is a moderate source of minerals, particularly calcium, phosphorous, potassium, manganese, iron and magnesium.
+Further, this leafy vegetable is a moderate source of minerals, particularly calcium, phosphorous, potassium, manganese, iron, and magnesium.
 Potassium is an important electrolyte inside the cells and body fluids that help regulate heart rate and blood pressure.
-Manganese is used by the human body as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Iron is required for the red blood cell formation.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Iron is required for red blood cell formation.

-Although bok choy can be available year-round, however, it is at its best during the winter season.
-In the markets, buy fresh harvest featuring firm stalks and dark green crispy flavorful leaves.
-Avoid slump plant with leaves wilted and lost their luster.
+Although bok choy can be available year-round, it is at its best during the winter season.
+In the markets, buy fresh harvest featuring firm stalks and dark green crispy, flavorful leaves.
+Avoid slump plants with leaves wilted and lost their luster.

-Once at home store whole pak choi (bok-choy) in vegetable compartment inside the refrigerator, set at high relative humidity.
-If stored appropriately, it stays fresh for upto 3-4 days without loss of much of nutrients.
+Once at home store whole pak choi (bok-choy) in a vegetable compartment inside the refrigerator, set at high relative humidity.
+If stored appropriately, it stays fresh for up to 3-4 days without loss of nutrients.
 However, pak choi is more nutritious, sweeter, and flavorful when used fresh.

-Trim off at its base and remove outer discolored leaves.
-Wash whole vegetable in cold water.
-Gently pat dry or place it upside down until all the water drained out.
+Trim off at its base and remove discolored outer leaves.
+Wash it in cold water.
+Gently pat dry or place it upside down until all the water drains out.

-To prepare, separate outer stalks from the base using a paring knife and slice whole plant in equal halves lengthwise.
-Then, chop from the stem end about an inch apart and work towards its leafy end.
-Add it into a variety of recipes, either combined with other vegetables or enjoy all alone in stir-fry or soup.
+To prepare, separate the outer stalks from the base using a paring knife and divide the whole plant into halves lengthwise.
+Then, chop off from the stem end about an inch apart and work towards its leafy top.
+Add it to a variety of recipes, either combined with other vegetables or enjoy all alone in stir-fry or soup.

 Here are some of the preparation tips:

-Crispy, sweet bok choy stalks can be eaten raw, added to salads, sandwiches, and burgers.
+Crispy, sweet bok choy stalks can be eaten raw, and added to salads, sandwiches, and burgers.

-Its stalks can be mix well with cabbage in coleslaw.
+Its stalks can be mixed well with cabbage in coleslaw.

 Baby bok choy can be a very attractive addition to salads and stir-fries.

-In China and other East Asian regions, it is used much like cabbage in stew fries with added onion, garlic, bell pepper, and green chillies mixed with steamed rice and soy/chilli/tomato sauce to prepare chowmein.
+In China and other East Asian regions, it is used much like cabbage in stew fries with added onion, garlic, bell pepper, and green chilies mixed with steamed rice and soy/chili/tomato sauce to prepare chowmein (Chaomiàn).

-Pak choi is one of the wonderful vegetables used generously in modern-day recipes like stir fries, soups, stuffing…etc.
+Pak choi is one of the wonderful vegetables used generously in modern-day recipes like stir-fries, soups, and stuffings.

-Like in cabbage, bok choy too contains certain chemical compounds in it known as "goitrogens."
-These plant-based compounds found abundantly in Brassica/cruciferous vegetables like cauliflower, broccoli... etc. Prolonged consumption of vegetables high in goitrogens may lead to swelling of thyroid gland, a condition known as goiter.
-It is, therefore, advised that in some individuals with thyroid dysfunction to limit consumption of brassica family vegetables in their food.
-However, they may be consumed without any reservations in healthy.
+Like in cabbage, bok choy also contains certain chemical compounds known as "goitrogens."
+These plant-based compounds are found abundantly in Brassica/cruciferous vegetables like cauliflower and broccoli.
+Prolonged consumption of vegetables high in goitrogens may lead to swelling of the thyroid gland, a condition known as goiter.
+It is, therefore, advised that some individuals with thyroid dysfunction limit the consumption of brassica family vegetables in their food.
+However, they may be consumed without any reservations by healthy individuals.
 (Medical disclaimer).